SX-Yue/AI-Learning-Repository/README.md

 - Mechanics-specific: FEniCS, Abaqus scripting (as applicable)

 ## 👥 Collaborators
-- [Your Name] – PhD in Mechanics
+- [bœuf 1] – PhD student in Mechanics
-- [Collaborator's Name] – PhD in Mechanics
+- [bœuf 2] – PhD student in Mechanics

 ## 📖 Usage
 This repository is for internal use only.
 Please do not share or distribute any content without permission.